Matematikoi/query-generator/docs/endpoints/generate_db.md

 - db_path (str): The path where the DuckDB database will be stored.
 - scale_factor (int | float): The scale factor for the dataset.

+Currently only TPC-DS and TPC-H are available for data generation.